biodati/support/README.md

 # BioDati Support

-The preferred way to report issues and feature requests is inside the application via our Intercom support system.
+The preferred way to report issues and feature requests is inside BioDati Studio via our Intercom support system.
 This repository is mostly for providing a public listing of reported issues and proposed features.
-BioDati SaaS customers can report issues and feature requests in this repository if desired.
+BioDati Studio (coming soon) and BioDati Studio Enterprise customers can report issues and feature requests in this repository if desired.

 To open a new support issue here, click on the Issues tab and then the New Issue button.